Keeping Your Adult Dog Fit And Healthy: Exercise Tips

 Treadmill Workouts

 A treadmill can be a valuable tool for indoor exercise, especially when outdoor options are limited.
-Introduce your dog to the treadmill gradually, using positive reinforcement and treats to make the experience positive.
+Introduce your dog to the treadmill gradually, using positive reinforcement and to make the experience positive.
 Start at a slow pace and gradually increase the duration and intensity as your dog becomes comfortable.
 Always supervise your dog during treadmill workouts and be aware of their safety and comfort.

 Interactive Indoor Play